Econify/graphql-rest-router/README.md

 ### External GraphQL API

-When dealing with a publicly exposed GraphQL server that implements users and priveleges, the main benefit GraphQL Rest Client provides is caching.
+When dealing with a publicly exposed GraphQL server that implements users and priveleges, the main benefit GraphQL Rest Router client provides is caching.
 While implementing individual caches at a content-level with push-expiration in the GraphQL server is optimal, building these systems is laborous and isn't always prioritized in an MVP product.
-GraphQL Rest Client allows you to expose a GraphQL query as a REST endpoint with built-in cache management that is compatible with all CDNs and cache management layers (e.g. CloudFlare, Akamai, Varnish, etc).
+GraphQL Rest Router's client allows you to expose a GraphQL query as a REST endpoint with built-in cache management that is compatible with all CDNs and cache management layers (e.g. CloudFlare, Akamai, Varnish, etc).

 One line of GraphQL Rest Router code allows you to take